TheDan64/pupman/README.md

-# LXC ID Manager
+# Proxmox UnPrivileged Manager

-`lxcidman` is a lightweight CLI tool for managing UID/GID mappings for unprivileged LXC containers.
+`pupman` is a lightweight CLI tool for managing UID/GID mappings for unprivileged LXC containers.
 It provides a clean interface to allocate and validate ID ranges defined in `/etc/subuid` and `/etc/subgid`, and ensures consistency and isolation in your container configurations.

 ## ✨ Features